Dan K. Eberhart: Background and education

 Eberhart is a native of Georgia and holds a degree in economics and political science from Vanderbilt University and a Juris Doctor from Tulane Law School, where he was president of the Tulane Federalist Society.
 He moved from New Orleans, Louisiana to Phoenix, Arizona, after graduating from law school and working for just three weeks before Hurricane Katrina hit.

+Personal life

+He is married to Abigail Eberhart, public information officer for the Town of Fort Myers Beach.

 Career

 Eberhart's company, Canary, installs and services wellheads at drilling locations across the continental United States.
 Eberhart's private equity firm, Eberhart Capital, LLC, has been involved in a total of 12 acquisitions since 2007, from several different sectors of the economy, primarily in the oil and gas industry.

 Eberhart got his start as an entrepreneur when he left his job at a Houston-based international oilfield service company and purchased Frontier Wellhead & Supply Co. in January 2009.
 From 2009 to 2012, he added seven acquisitions of oilfield services companies to Frontier.

 In January 2013, he purchased Oklahoma City, Oklahoma-based rival, Canary Wellhead Equipment Inc., for less than $100 million.
 The combined Frontier Wellhead and Canary Wellhead is headquartered in Denver, Colorado, and operates under the name Canary, LLC.
 The company has annual revenue of $100 million.
 Eberhart serves as CEO.
 The company is now the sixth-largest privately owned oilfield service company and the largest independent wellhead service provider in the United States.

 Before he purchased Frontier Wellhead, Eberhart was the vice president of acquisitions for Greene's Energy Group, LLC.
 He also served as Vice President of Acquisitions for Greene's Energy Group, LLC.

 Eberhart's investment company, Eberhart Capital, LLC, owns Canary and his other companies.
 Its acquisitions include Unitherm Furnaces, LLC, a Missouri-based industrial furnace maker acquired in January 2014.
 Eberhart Capital also owns Precision Pipeline, Inc., and Twin Express trucking.
 The company previously owned Luft Machine, a manufacturing company.
 In July 2014, Eberhart acquired Contractor Sales and Services, an industrial construction equipment rental company based in Des Moines, Iowa.

 Eberhart Capital is based in Scottsdale, Arizona, and has more than $100 million in assets and $200 million in revenue.